UNM-CARC/QuickBytes/Stacks_quickbyte.md

 	populations -P $src/stacks_out/ -M $src/popmap -O $src/populations_out/ \
 		--vcf -R .75 --write-random-snp --fstats --plink --smooth -t $threads

-A quick note, if you want a quick phylogeny or fixed differences found in Stacks, you can get a interleaved phylip file by making a popmap file with each individual having its own population and specifying you want a phylip output.
+A quick note, if you want input for RAxML or similar phylogenetic programs, you can get a interleaved phylip file by making a popmap file with each individual having its own population and specifying you want a phylip output.
 Please note that this is strict phylip format, meaning you want a maximum of 9 letters in your "population" column of the popmap (10 works, but will cause errors when input to certain programs).
 Also, this assumes you have a directory "populations_individual":

 	populations -P $src/stacks_out/ -M $src/popmap_individual -O $src/popualtions_individual/ \
 		-R .75 --phylip-var-all -t $threads